 In primary RLS, heredity may be involved; more than one third of patients with primary RLS have a family history of it.
 Risk factors may include a sedentary lifestyle, smoking, and obesity.

 Periodic limb movement disorder is characterized by repetitive (usually every 20 to 40 seconds) twitching or kicking of the lower or upper extremities during sleep.
 Patients usually complain of interrupted nocturnal sleep or excessive daytime sleepiness.
 They are typically unaware of the movements and brief arousals that follow and have no abnormal sensations in the extremities.
+Bed partners may complain about being kicked.

 Restless legs syndrome is a sensorimotor disorder characterized by an irresistible urge to move the legs, arms, or, less commonly, other body parts, usually accompanied by paresthesias (eg, creeping or crawling sensations) and sometimes pain in the upper or lower extremities; symptoms are more prominent when patients are inactive or recline and peak in severity around bedtime.
 To relieve symptoms, patients move the affected extremity by stretching, kicking, or walking.
 As a result, they have difficulty falling asleep, repeated nocturnal awakenings, or both.
 Symptoms may be worsened by stress.
-Episodes may occur occasionally, causing few problems, or several times a week.
+Episodes may occur occasionally, causing few problems, or daily.

 Diagnosis of RLS or PLMD may be suggested by the patient’s or bed partner’s history.
 For example, patients with PLMD typically have insomnia, EDS, and/or excessive twitching just before sleep onset or during sleep.